 CDER’s Office of Compliance is seeking talented healthcare, technical and science professionals to handle complex regulatory and policy work of national scope and significance.
 The Office of Compliance leads a broad range of programs – including enforcement of drug approval and labeling requirements, pharmacy compounding, Internet and health fraud, drug import and export, current good manufacturing practice, good laboratory and clinical practice, and surveillance of industry adverse event reporting.
-The objectives is to assure that human drugs are safe, effective, and of high quality.
+The Office’s mission is to ensure that human drugs are safe, effective, and of high quality.

 Office of Scientific Investigation (OSI):

-OSI’s responsibilities include: developing policies, surveillance activities, and compliance strategies relating to nonclinical and clinical drug product studies, bioequivalence studies, human subject protections, post-market Adverse Drug Experience reporting requirements, Risk Evaluation and Mitigation Strategies, and commitments for Postmarketing Requirements; developing and implementing the Agency's Bioresearch Monitoring Information System for Human Drugs in cooperation with the Office of Regulatory Affairs (ORA) under the Federal Food, Drug, and Cosmetic Act, the Public Health Service Act, the Food and Drug Amendments Act, other Federal statutes, and applicable regulations; developing, contributing and formalizing regulatory strategies and guidance including CDER Policies, Staff Guidance Manuals, and Compliance Program Guidance Manuals to promote compliance with Good Clinical Practice (GCP) in research, human subject protections, Good Laboratory Practices, Bioequivalence, Risk Evaluation and Mitigation Strategies (REMS), and Adverse Event Reporting surveillance.
+OSI’s responsibilities include: developing policies, surveillance activities, and compliance strategies relating to nonclinical and clinical drug product studies, bioequivalence studies, human subject protections, post-market Adverse Drug Experience reporting requirements, Risk Evaluation and Mitigation Strategies, and commitments for Post-marketing Requirements; developing and implementing the Agency's Bioresearch Monitoring Information System for Human Drugs in cooperation with the Office of Regulatory Affairs (ORA) under the Federal Food, Drug, and Cosmetic Act, the Public Health Service Act, the Food and Drug Amendments Act, other Federal statutes, and applicable regulations; developing, contributing and formalizing regulatory strategies and guidance including CDER Policies, Staff Guidance Manuals, and Compliance Program Guidance Manuals to promote compliance with Good Clinical Practice (GCP) in research, human subject protections, Good Laboratory Practices, Bioequivalence, Risk Evaluation and Mitigation Strategies (REMS), and Adverse Event Reporting surveillance.